mpanighetti/install-or-defer/README.md

 12. You should see the install/defer prompt appear again.

-13. Click __Restart Now__.
-As long as there are no apps with unsaved changes, the Mac should restart immediately and updates should be installed.
+13. Click __Run Updates__.
+As long as there are no apps with unsaved changes, the Mac will run updates in the background.
-    - If you want to test the "hard restart" feature of this framework, open Terminal and type `top` before clicking the __Restart Now__ button.
+    - If you want to test the "hard restart" feature of this framework, open Terminal and type `top` before clicking the __Run Updates__ button.
 Then wait 5 minutes and confirm that the Mac restarts successfully.

-14. After updates are installed and the Mac is successfully restarted, you should not see any more onscreen messages.
+14. After updates are installed and (optionally) the Mac is successfully restarted, you should not see any more onscreen messages.

 15. (OPTIONAL) If an additional round of updates is needed (e.g. Security Update 2016-001), run `sudo jamf policy -event critical-updates` again to start the process over.
 Sequential updates cannot be installed as a group (see __Limitations__ section above).